 The classification of elements in the periodic table greatly influences their application in industries as well as technology.

-Hydrogen (H) has one electron like an alkali metal, but it behaves like a nonmetal.
+Like an alkali metal, hydrogen (H) has one valence electron, but it behaves like a nonmetal.

 All lanthanides have very similar properties to lanthanum (Z = 57) while all actinides have very similar properties to actinium (Z = 89).
 How can these similarities be represented in a 3D Periodic Table?